missing-user/barnes-hut/README.md

+# Barnes-Hut Simulation
+This project is a implementation of the Barnes-Hut algorithm for approximating the gravitational forces between objects in a system.
+It is commonly used in astrophysical simulations to model the motion of celestial bodies, such as planets and stars.
+The simulation can be initialized with the positions, masses, and velocities of the objects, and will iteratively update the positions and velocities based on the gravitational forces acting on them.

+The basic idea behind the Barnes-Hut algorithm is to divide the system into a grid of cells, and to approximate the forces between objects in a cell using the center of mass and total mass of the cell.
+This allows the simulation to scale to systems with a large number of objects, as the calculation of forces between each individual object would become computationally infeasible.
+To improve the accuracy of the simulation, the size of the cells can be decreased, which will result in a more precise calculation of the forces between objects.
+However, this will also increase the computational cost of the simulation.

+This project was made for the Advanced Programming course at the Technical University of Munich.
+Authors: Phillip Jurašić & Islam Elgamal
+Supervision: Gerasimos Chourdakis

+References:
+Barnes, J., & Hut, P. (1986).
+A hierarchical O(N log N) force-calculation algorithm.
+Nature, 324(6096), 446-449.

 # Prerequisites

 You need cmake, gtest and glm installed for this project to work.
 The following commands will install them.
 The last two lines are for building gtest on your machine.